jonatas/timescaledb/docs/toolkit_candlestick.md

 end
 ```

-The final SQL executed to create the first hierarchical continuous aggregates
+The final SQL executed to create the first [hierarchical continuous aggregates][hcaggs]
 is the following:

 ```sql